 - Direct pressure over a bleeding site is usually sufficient to control most bleeding.
 This is accomplished by using gloved hands or an absorbent pad or dressing.
-If the bleeding the clotting process.
-Continue to hold direct pressure until the bleeding stops. - (farthest from the heart) of the wound site toward the heart.
+If the bleeding continues and seeps through the pad, add additional absorbent material on top of the original pad.
+Do not remove the original pad.
+Dressing removal may remove clotting blood and disrupt the clotting process.
+Continue to hold direct pressure until the bleeding stops. - Secure the pad with a clean or sterile bandage.
+The bandage should be big enough to cover the pad, extending past the edge (1-2 inches if possible).
+Wrap the bandage from the distal side (farthest from the heart) of the wound site toward the heart.